Orthodontic care

 3D evaluation and candidacy

-We begin with a comfortable digital 3D digital scan (no goopy impressions) and a CBCT image.
-Dr. Vo assesses how mature your midpalatal suture is and reviews your bone anatomy — the factors that most influence whether MARPE is likely to work for you and where the anchors should go.
+We begin with a comfortable digital 3D scan (no goopy impressions) and a CBCT image.
+Dr. Vo assesses your palatal structures and bone anatomy — the factors that most influence whether MARPE is likely to work for you and where the anchors should go.
 If you're not a good candidate, we'll tell you and talk through other options.

 Appliance placement